A Duke University team has seen for the first time how soft polymers, such as wire insulation, can break down under exposure to electrical current.

 Researchers have known for decades that polymers, such those insulating wires, may break down due to deformation of the polymers.
 But the process had never been seen.

 In a series of experiments, Duke University engineers have documented at the microscopic level how plastic deforms to breakdown as it is subjected to ever-increasing electric voltage.
-Polymers can be found almost everywhere, most commonly as an for electrical wires, cables and capacitors.
+Polymers can be found almost everywhere, most commonly as an insulator for electrical wires, cables and capacitors.

-The findings by the Duke engineers could help in developing to improve the durability and efficiency of any polymer that must come into contact with electrical currents, as well as in the emerging field of energy harvesting.
+You need Flash installed to watch this videoThe findings by the Duke engineers could help in developing new materials to improve the durability and efficiency of any polymer that must come into contact with electrical currents, as well as in the emerging field of energy harvesting.

 The innovation the Duke team developed was attaching the soft polymer to another rigid polymer layer, or protective substrate, which enabled observation of the deformation process without incurring the breakdown.
 They then subjected this polymer-substrate unit to various electrical voltages and observed the effects under a microscope.